qcoral/blot-designs/cube_tutorial/guide.md

 }
 ```

 Next, let's create an `Object` class that can store these edges & vertices.
-It'll look a littl empty for now; we'll add more to this later!
+It'll look a little empty for now; we'll add more to this later!

 ```Javascript
 class Object {